ranon-rat/frensmatria/README.md

 - **port**: Defines the local server port.
 The default is set to `6969`.

 - **not-update**: Controls whether the database should be updated when the service starts.
 By default it will update.
+- **http-server** i twill start an http server at the port that you defined

 #### Example Usage